F-Stack/f-stack/dpdk/doc/guides/nics/mlx5.rst

   - can be applied to VF ports only.
   - must specify PF port action (packet redirection from VF to PF).

+- Raw encapsulation:

+  - The input buffer, used as outer header, is not validated.

+- Raw decapsulation:

+  - The decapsulation is always done up to the outermost tunnel detected by the HW.
+  - The input buffer, providing the removal size, is not validated.
+  - The buffer size must match the length of the headers to be removed.

-- ICMP/ICMP6 code/type matching, IP-in-IP and MPLS flow matching are all mutually exclusive features which cannot be supported together (see :ref:`mlx5_firmware_config`).
+- ICMP(code/type/identifier/sequence number) / ICMP6(code/type) matching, IP-in-IP and MPLS flow matching are all
+  mutually exclusive features which cannot be supported together (see :ref:`mlx5_firmware_config`).